ShozabAbidi10/RT2assignment1/README.md

-# First Project of the Research Track 2 course (Robotics Engineering, Unige)
+# Assignment 1 of the Research Track 2 course (MSc Robotics Engineering, Unige)

 The following repository contains the packages and the simulation environment for controlling a mobile robot in the Gazebo and vrep simulation environments.